Regulation

 Security incidents at KRITIS operators become public.
 A single incident can undo years of trust-building.

-Loss of operating license
+Loss of operating authorization

 Best practice: How to set up KRITIS-compliant background checks